 The CIM Chartered Marketers at Think Beyond are part of an elite group of just 3,000 worldwide.
 Our team can recommend ways to safeguard your marketing investment and ensure value for money marketing.
-We offer marketing advice to help our clients grow and we focus on measurable results.
-Based in Cheshire, our marketing consultants operate from Alderley Edge and Wilmslow.
+We offer marketing consultancy to help our clients grow and we focus on measurable results.
+Based in Wilmslow, Cheshire, our marketing consultants work with all types of businesses.
 Also, our clients stretch across Manchester, Lancashire, Derbyshire, North West, London and beyond.

 Additionally, request a free one-hour initial consultation and see how we can help by completing our quick contact form.